 - Depending on the model and greenhouse gas scenario you choose, the current climate conditions for ecoregion 6E (includes Toronto, Barrie, Kingston and Ottawa) are predicted to shift to the Sudbury and Sault Ste.
 Marie areas within the next 50 years.

-Choose options from the drop-down menus below to make custom maps of the area you’re interested in.
-The tool will show data for today and the future.
+Choose options from the drop-down menus to see data for today and the future.

 Present climate map